OLE DB Command Transformation

 Troubleshooting the OLE DB Command Transformation

-You can log the calls that the OLE DB Command transformation makes to external data providers.
-You can use this logging capability to troubleshoot the connections and commands to external data sources that the OLE DB Command transformation performs.
-To log the calls that the OLE DB Command transformation makes to external data providers, enable package logging and select the Diagnostic event at the package level.
+Starting in Microsoft SQL Server 2005 Service Pack 2 (SP2), you are able to log the calls that the OLE DB Command transformation makes to external data providers.
+You can use this new logging capability to troubleshoot the connections and commands to external data sources that the OLE DB Command transformation performs.
+To log the calls that the OLE DB Command transformation makes to an external data provider, enable package logging and select the Diagnostic event at the package level.
 For more information, see Troubleshooting Package Execution.

 Configuring the OLE DB Command Transformation